wallysuarez/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+The value of `charles.homePlanet` will be Pluto because its value of this instance was not reassigned until after the name of the variable charles was reassigned to `charlesFromJupiter`.
+The value of `charlesFromJupiter.homePlanet` runs the value "Jupiter" because its value was reassigned.

 ## Question 5